rhinestonewtf/modulekit/README.md

 ## Credits
-- [Safe{Core} Protocol](https://github.com/safe-global/safe-core-protocol/): ExecutorManager.sol is heavily insprired by Safe's SafeProtocolManager
+- [Safe{Core} Protocol](https://github.com/safe-global/safe-core-protocol/): ExecutorManager.sol is heavily insprired by Safe's SafeProtocolManager but is compatible across all supported accounts